 This project seeks to develop a new phased array ultrasonic transducer to improve inspection capability of microstructurally complex electron beam direct energy deposit (EB-DED) components and improve the EB-DED process to reduce attenuation.

-The EB-DED process has the potential to lower acquisition costs by up to 60% and reduce lead times by up to 80% for conventional die forgings.
-However, a complex microstructure that develops during the EB-DED process and subsequent heat treatment reduces ultrasonic inspection limits by 66%, which could negate a large portion of the cost and lead time benefits enabled by additive manufacturing (AM).
+The electron beam directed energy deposition (EB-DED) process has the potential to lower acquisition costs by up to 60% and reduce lead times by up to 80% for conventional die forgings.
+A complex microstructure that develops during the EB-DED process and subsequent heat treatment, however, reduces ultrasonic inspection limits by 66%, which could negate a large portion of the cost and lead time benefits enabled by additive manufacturing (AM).
 Without a solution to this challenge, radiography as the principal inspection method for these components would increase the inspection burden and the flow time for part inspection.

 EWI, with support from Lockheed Martin and Sciaky Inc. worked to:

-- Establish a baseline condition for EB-DED Ti-6Al-4V through material characterization.
+- Establishing a baseline condition for EB-DED Ti-6Al-4V through material characterization

-- Prepare coupons for inspection in the as-built and beta-annealed conditions.
+- Preparing coupons for inspection in the as-built and BA conditions

-- Compare microstructures, particularly the prior beta grain aspect ratio and distribution resulting from the process variants, to the baseline.
+- Comparing microstructures, particularly the prior beta grain aspect ratio and distribution resulting from the process variants, to the baseline

-- Characterize the baseline and first set of process variants using conventional and matrix-phased array ultrasound.
-Flat bottom hole defects (FBH) were placed at locations within the coupons.
+- Characterizing the baseline and first set of process variants using conventional and matrix-phased array ultrasound (flat bottom hole defects (FBH) were placed at locations within the coupons)

-- Use ultrasonic inspection modeling tools to identify a new matrix phased array (MPA) probe.
+- Using ultrasonic inspection modeling tools to identify a new matrix phased array (MPA) probe

-- Produce additional EB-DED coupons to test repeatability and extend inspection thickness, using refined process conditions based on evaluation of variants.
+- Produce additional EB-DED coupons to test repeatability and extend inspection thickness, using refined process conditions based on evaluation of variants by:

-- Perform a preliminary investigation of the effect of an intermediate hot isostatic pressing (HIP) step.
+- Performing a preliminary investigation of the effect of an intermediate hot isostatic pressing (HIP) step

-EWI developed best practices for the EB-DED process, allowing a reduction in the prior beta grain aspect ratio in the beta-annealed condition from 10.2 to 2.7, and, with the original phased array ultrasonic testing (PAUT) probe, reduced in-sample attenuation variation in the beta-annealed condition from 9.7 to 3.4 dB as well as detected 100% of #3 FBHs in the beta-annealed (BA) condition in a thickness of 76 mm.
+EWI developed best practices for the EB-DED process, allowing a reduction in the prior beta grain aspect ratio in the BA condition from 10.2 to 2.7, and, with the original phased array ultrasonic testing (PAUT) probe, reduced in-sample attenuation variation in the BA condition from 9.7 to 3.4 dB as well as detected 100% of #3 FBHs in the BA condition in a thickness of 76 mm.
 In the baseline, only 1 of 3 FBHs could be detected.

-With both the new MPA-UT probe and improved process, the project reduced attenuation range in BA and BA+ Hot Isostatic Pressing (HIP) to be between 3 to 4.5 dB and detected 100% of #3 FBHs in any process condition including the baseline at a depth of ≤88.9 mm.
+With both the new MPA-UT probe and improved process, the project reduced attenuation range in BA and BA + HIP to be between 3 to 4.5 dB and detected 100% of #3 FBHs in any process condition including the baseline at a depth of ≤88.9 mm.
 This exceeded the project goal of detection of 76.2 mm (3.0 in.) deep FBHs.
 EB-DED process changes improved the in-sample ultrasonic attenuation variation by as much as 18 dB.